 ILLINOIS SHERIFF’S ASSOCIATION SCHOLARSHIP PROGRAM

-The Youth Services Department coordinates an annual scholarship program for students residing in Cook County.
+The Juvenile Justice & Advocacy Unit coordinates an annual scholarship program for students residing in Cook County.
 Three scholarships are awarded to students who will be attending a college or university in Illinois in the next academic year.

 Send the completed application to

 SHERIFF THOMAS J. DART’S SUMMER YOUTH CAMPS

-The Youth Services Department works with community organizations to provide summer camps for youth.
+The Juvenile Justice & Advocacy Unit works with community organizations to provide summer camps for youth.
 Participants benefit from spending time with positive adult role models while participating in educational and recreational activities.

 Recent Press Releases